MirandaLv/pyShore/README.md

 ## pyShore

-pyShore is an open source toolkit for mapping shoreline structures with a U-Net framework pre-trained on high-resolution orthoimagery.
-The following flowchart outlines the use of this tool in ArcGIS Pro.
+pyShore is an open-source toolkit for mapping shoreline structures with a U-Net framework pre-trained on high-resolution orthoimagery.
+The following flowchart outlines the use of this tool in ArcGIS Pro:

 ![alt text](images/ArcGIS_flow.jpg)

 ### How to add the toolkit to ArcGIS Pro
 1. Clone the pyShore GitHub repository.
-2. In ArcGIS Pro, turn on Catalog Pane under the View tab (section A in chart below).
+2. In ArcGIS Pro, turn on Catalog Pane under the "View" tab (section A in chart below).
 3. Go to "Catalog" and add the pyShore toolbox by clicking "Add Toolbox" (section B).
 4. The "CoastalStructurePrediction" toolkit is added to your environment and ready to use (sections C and D).